adampielak/proxmox-ubuntu-fileserver/README.md

 ## 1.00 NAS Hardware and System Prerequisites
-In my network my primary Proxmox node is my most powerful server.
-My hardware build configuration is shown in the Proxmox node build tutorial [Build Type A - Proxmox File Server - Primary Host](https://github.com/ahuacate/proxmox-node#proxmox-node-setup).
+My primary Proxmox node is also my most powerful server.
+Its build hardware build is shown here [Build Type A - Proxmox File Server - Primary Host](https://github.com/ahuacate/proxmox-node#proxmox-node-setup).
+So my primary Proxmox node also hosts my NAS CT and physical NAS hard drives.

 ### 1.01 Proxmox Host installed Memory RAM
 ZFS depends heavily on memory, so you need at least 16GB to start (Recommend 32GB).
 In practice, use as much you can get for your hardware/budget.
 To prevent data corruption, we recommend the use of high quality ECC RAM (if your mainboard supports EEC).